Meet the Parish Council Members

 When and where does the Council meet?

-The Council meets in the Hope Center on the first Wednesday of the month at 5:00 pm.
-The next meeting is on April 7th at 5:00 pm.
+The Council meets in the Hope Center on the first Wednesday of the month at 6:00 pm.